m-housh/DynamoCoder/README.md

 will get converted to `[String: DynamoDB.AttributeValue]` which is typealiased to `DynamoAttributeDict`.
 The encoder can also encode lists of encodables to `[[String: DynamoDB.AttributeValue]]` which is typealiased to `DynamoEncodedArray`.
 Or encode a single value as `DynamoDB.AttributeValue`.

-The decoder is meant to do the same, however it should decode most `Decodable` types appropriately even if they were encoded by a different encoder.

 ## Usage

 ```swift